 Can I Call a Suboxone Hotline for a Loved One?

 Yes, you can call a Suboxone helpline for yourself or for a friend or family member.
-If someone you love is suspected or confirmed to be addicted to Suboxone, the National Drug Helpline on (844) 289-0879 can provide support and guidance and help you identify treatment options in your area.
+If someone you love has a suspected or confirmed addiction to Suboxone, the National Drug Helpline on (844) 289-0879 can provide support and guidance and help you identify treatment options in your area.

 What Questions Do Suboxone Hotline Operators Ask?